szantaii/easy-install-bcm2835/README.md

 _Please note that some commands need `root` privileges, therefore you will need to run the script either with the `root` user or with a user which is a member of the `sudo` group._

-* Get help for using the script:
+* Get help to use the script:

   ```bash
   ./setup.sh -h